heischichou/heischichou/README.md

 💻 I’m currently working on the Voice For Change App audit.

-🔭 I'm looking to learn TailwindCSS, Hreoku, and ReactJS.
+🔭 I'm looking to learn TailwindCSS, Heroku, and ReactJS.

 <div align="center">